Acts 1 - John Karmelich

 c)

-to the "outer most parts of the world?
+witnessing to the outer most parts of the world?

 (1)

-for the persecuted church.
-There are places in the world where people are being
+There are places in the world where people are being imprisoned or

-financial support a radio or TV ministry (et.al.) that is being beneficial to
+ministry (et al.) that is being beneficial to the Gospel.

 d)